 How to Prevent Black Algae Infestations

 Don’t swim in your pool with dirty swimsuits.
 Black algae spores are plentiful in nature, and they often hitch a ride on swimsuits and find their way into your pool.
-Wash your swimwear thoroughly before jumping in the pool.
+Wash your swimwear thoroughly before jumping into the pool.

 Stay on top of your chemical levels.
 If you dutifully maintain your pool’s chemistry, you are much less likely to have a black algae infestation.
 The more regulated your pool’s aquatic environment is, the less likely bacteria and algae will thrive there.
 A robust and functional filter that you run often can reduce risks too.

-Shocking your pool regularly is a great strategy to keep your pool healthy.
+Shock your pool regularly.
+Shocking regularly is a great strategy to keep your pool healthy.
 While black algae can tolerate intense chlorine levels, a highly-chlorinated pool is still better for discouraging infestations in the first place.

 Questions?
 Let me know, and I’ll be happy to help.